 In the parlance of arbitration, a “carve-out “ is an express exception to arbitration for a proceeding or class of cases.
 Where a dispute or proceeding has been carved out, it is not arbitrable. and remains under the jurisdiction of the courts.

 A carve-out may be made as to any class of disputes if the parties deem the advantages of arbitration are outweighed by economic or other concerns.
 But carve-outs are risky, which may explain why 40% of contracts do not use them at all.
 They inject courts into the parties’ relationship, becoming sources of delay, expense, increased conflict, and reduced privacy.
-Further, these provisions must be carefully drafted, or disputes over arbitrability may take months or even years to resolve.
+Further, these provisions must be carefully drafted, or to resolve disputes over arbitrability may take months or even years.
 Common carve-outs are: